 Happy New Year.
-Here's a Three Cent Raise
+Here's a 3¢ Raise

 Is this the worst raise ever?

 Academics and labor groups in Thailand have expressed their anger and dismay at the latest hike in the minimum daily wage.
-At most, it works out to the equivalent of just under three U.S. cents (10 baht in local currency), depending on region.
+At most, it works out to the equivalent of just under 3¢, or 10 baht in local currency, depending on region.

 The maximum raise is only applicable to the capital Bangkok and its surrounding provinces, the Bangkok Post reports.
-In other provinces, the raise will be as low as one and a half cents.
+In other provinces, the raise will be as low as 1.5¢.
 Eight provinces will see no adjustment in the minimum wage at all.

-“The Labour Ministry should realize many workers normally have many mouths to feed,” Sunee Chaiyaros, a director at the College of Social Innovation of Rangsit University in Greater Bangkok, told the Post.
+“The Labor Ministry should realize many workers normally have many mouths to feed,” Sunee Chaiyaros, a director at the College of Social Innovation of Rangsit University in Greater Bangkok, told the Post.

-The meager increases, which are due to take effect next month, represent the first change in the minimum daily wage of $8 (300 baht) since it was introduced in 2013.
-Thai civil servants, in contrast, received a four percent increase in salary in 2015.
+The meager increases, which are due to take effect next month, represent the first change in the minimum daily wage of $8 since it was introduced in 2013.
+Thai civil servants, in contrast, received a 4% increase in salary in 2015.

-According to the Post, a plate of cooked rice in Thailand costs around 10 cents (or at least 30 baht).
+According to the Post, a plate of cooked rice in Thailand costs around 10¢.

 “Most employers don’t value their employees’ skills and capacity very highly,” Sunee said.